Eguana Technologies (CVE:EGT) Trading 50% Higher – Here’s Why

-Shares of Eguana Technologies Inc. (CVE:EGT – Get Free Report) rose 50% on Thursday .
-The stock traded as high as C$0.02 and last traded at C$0.02.
-Approximately 236,000 shares changed hands during mid-day trading, an increase of 93% from the average daily volume of 122,139 shares.
+Eguana Technologies Inc. (CVE:EGT – Get Free Report)’s share price traded up 50% on Thursday .
+The company traded as high as C$0.02 and last traded at C$0.02.
+236,000 shares traded hands during mid-day trading, an increase of 93% from the average session volume of 122,139 shares.
 The stock had previously closed at C$0.01.

 About Eguana Technologies